YvonneChen22/final_project/regression-analysis.md

 | perception_of_corruption     |  1.3409006 | 0.9170861 |  1.4621317 | 0.1467204 |
 | generosity                   | -0.3165373 | 0.5087516 | -0.6221843 | 0.5351824 |

+From 2015 to 2019, in Latin American and Caribbean countries, variable “freedom to make life choices” had the most significant impact on happiiness score since it exhibited the highest coefficient(2.4568168) with extremely significant p-value (\<0.000001).
+Following this, variables “health life expectancy” and “gdp per capita” exhibited relatively high coefficients (1.7455082) and (1.4869935) respectively with significant p-values indicating their essential impact on happiness score.
+Variable “social support” exhibited a negative coefficient “-0.6315397” with a significant p-value (0.0066120) indicating that “social support” had negative impact on happiness score.
+However, variables “perception of corruption” and “generosity” appear to have p-values(\>0.05) indicating that it was not significant enough to tell that they had impacts on happiness score.

 \#Multiple linear Regression for Happiness Score Prediction in Middle East and Northern Africa